 The Cheesecake Factory — Chicken Bellagio

 A mouthwatering pasta dish, Chicken Bellagio stands out on The Cheesecake Factory’s massive menu because it’s something you won’t find anywhere else.
 Thankfully, the restaurant has made the recipe available online, so you can prepare it anytime you want at home.
-You’ll shave nearly 88 percent off the menu price and you’ll get to bypass the always-crowded restaurant’s typically long wait for a table.
+You’ll shave nearly 88% off the menu price and you’ll get to bypass the always-crowded restaurant’s typically long wait for a table.

 Panda Express — Broccoli Beef